werin99/pyAT_interface/README.md

 In "User lattices" you create a new lattice or change an existing one.
 Initially you can run with the pre-defined lattices. (see below how to create a lattice)

 In "Select and make the lattice to use"/"lattticeSelector" you see a list with defined lattices.
 Select the one you want.
-Below you can define the preiodicity of the lattice.
+Below you can define the periodicity of the lattice.
 Finally press "Make the Lattice" to prepare it for calculations.
 This is necessary to do before attempting any other calculations!

 Here you will get the first test if your lattice will work.
 If you have defined a new lattice or a lattice that is not a ring you will get "....
 AtWarning: Unstable ring...".
 While your lattice is not ok, you can still work with some of the options in the following modules (geometry, tracking).